ttadano/alamode/docs/source/almdir/inputalm.rst

         | The resultant IFCs simultaneously satisfy the permutation symmetry, ASR,
         | and the space group symmetry in the infinite space.
         | For more details, please see Appendix D of the `original paper <https://arxiv.org/abs/2205.08789>`_.
+        | (Note that we use the term "mirror image" instead of "periodic image" in the paper.)
  ===== =============================================================================================

  :Default: 1